o2r-project/o2r-muncher/README.md

 # do work, restart respective apps as needed
 ```

-Alternatively, start the component under development from your IDE.
+Alternatively, start the component(s) under development from your IDE(s).

-Be aware that the different services run on their own port, so it might have to be changed manually when navigating through the API.

-### Authentication and upload
+### Authentication and upload with curl

-You can authenticate locally with OAuth as well.
+You can authenticate locally with OAuth via ORCID using the required configuration parameters (see project [reference-implementation](https://github.com/o2r-project/reference-implementation)).

-To upload compendia, the user must have the appropriate level.
-If you want to upload from the command line, get the session cookie out of the browser and use it in the curl request:
+If you want to upload from the command line, make sure the account has the required [level](http://o2r.info/o2r-web-api/user/#user-levels) (it should [by default](https://github.com/o2r-project/o2r-bouncer#available-environment-variables)), get the session cookie `connect.sid` content out of the browser and use it in the `curl` request:

 ```bash
 curl --cookie connect.sid=s:S1oH7... -F "compendium=@/<path to compendium.zip>;type=application/zip" -F "content_type=compendium"
 ```

-See `o2r-bagtainers/README.md` on using the much more convenient *uploader container*.

-See the [o2r Web API docs](http://o2r.info/o2r-web-api/user/#user-levels) for information on **user levels**.

 ### Create bags for testing